Thyroid medications — the dosing that requires precision

 Communicating these observations to their doctor matters.
 "My mom seems more tired lately" is useful information.
 So is "My dad started gaining weight even though he hasn't changed his eating."
 These are clues that thyroid levels might be off.

 The switching problem deserves special attention.
 Some older adults take a generic version of levothyroxine.
 Some take the brand name Synthroid.
 Some take other brand names.
-All are thyroid hormone, but they might be absorbed slightly differently.
-When a pharmacy switches your elder from one version to another,perhaps to save money,that small difference in absorption can matter.
-This is one reason many doctors prefer their patients stay on the same version.
+All are thyroid hormone, but they are absorbed slightly differently.
+The FDA requires bioequivalence within a range, but for a medication with a narrow therapeutic window, even small differences in absorption can matter.
+When a pharmacy switches your parent from one version to another, perhaps to save money, that small difference can affect their levels.
+This is one reason many endocrinologists prefer their patients stay on the same manufacturer.

-If your elder's prescription is filled with a different manufacturer than usual, ask the pharmacist.
+If your parent's prescription is filled with a different manufacturer than usual, ask the pharmacist.
 If they were recently switched, mention any new symptoms to the doctor.
-They might want to recheck blood work to ensure absorption is still adequate.
+They may want to recheck blood work to ensure absorption is still adequate.

 The interaction with supplements is worth emphasizing because so many older adults take them.
 Calcium, iron, and magnesium supplements all reduce thyroid absorption.
 Some herbal supplements affect how the body processes thyroid hormone.
 Coffee and caffeine affect absorption slightly.
 None of these make thyroid medication impossible, but they require attention to timing and coordination with the doctor.

 The emotional piece shouldn't be overlooked either.
 Some people feel ashamed about needing thyroid medication.
 They worry it means their body is failing.
-It might help to normalize this by explaining that aging thyroids are common and that the medication works well for most people.
+It helps to normalize this by explaining that aging thyroids are common and that the medication works well for most people once the dose is right.
 There's nothing wrong with needing it.

 One more consideration: older adults sometimes cut medications to save money.
-If your elder's thyroid medication is expensive, ask if they're actually taking it.
+If your parent's thyroid medication costs are a burden, ask if they're actually taking it as prescribed.
 If money is tight, talk to the doctor about generic options or patient assistance programs.
-Taking less medication than prescribed is worse than not taking it at all because it creates an erratic thyroid level that makes you feel worse while still causing some of the side effects of overdose.
+Taking less medication than prescribed is worse than not taking it at all because it creates erratic thyroid levels that make them feel worse while still causing some of the risks of an incorrect dose.

 Read more